-The Golf Highland collection of 9-hole courses are spread across the north of Scotland, and include the Golf Clubs of
+The Golf Highland collection of 9-hole courses are spread across the north of Scotland.

 Whether you’re slipping in some golf while touring the Highlands or exploring the North Coast 500, visiting the area for business, or just dedicating yourself to the pleasure of a Scottish golfing holiday 9-hole courses are ideal for a casual, stress-free half-round.

 Strolling a pleasant nine-hole course is far less taxing and time-consuming than traversing a full 18, giving you time to enjoy the scenery and concentrate on your technique.
 It also leaves you plenty of time to wet your whistle at the clubhouse and chat up the friendly locals.

 That’s why Golf Highland picked out nine special 9-hole courses to advocate as their High9s Golf Tour.
 These courses – most of them 100 years old or more – may have only nine holes, but it’s a matter of quality, not quantity – and you can always go round twice!

 All of the High9s courses welcome visiting golfers of all ages and abilities.
 Being relatively small clubs, they appreciate some advance warning, so it is best to book tee-off times in advance of a visit.
 In most cases this can be done online on the relevant club’s website (see links above), or you can telephone them.